SirPepe/ornament/Readme.md

 ```

 Decorators like `@subscribe` run when the class definition initializes, and at
-that point, no class instances (and therefore no shadow DOM to subscribe to)
+that point, no class instances (and no shadow DOM to subscribe to) exist.
+We
-exist.
-We must therefore provide a function that can return the event target on
+must therefore provide a function that can return the event target on
 initialization.
 To make this less of an eyesore, it makes sense to create a
 custom decorator for event delegation based on `@subscribe`: